 Featured ICCR Initiatives

 Challenging 11 Pharma Companies.
 This proxy season, ICCR members have filed resolutions with 11 major U.S. pharmaceutical companies and sent letters to an additional six non U.S. companies requesting that they provide rationale and criteria that justify price increases along with an assessment of the legislative, regulatory, reputational and financial risks they represent to these companies.
-Read the letter
+Read the letter And in May, Senators Blumenthal and Sanders wrote to the Chair of the SEC in support of ICCR's drug pricing resolutions.
+Read their letter here.

 Open Letter to Congress in Support of Legislation to Improve Access to Affordable Prescription Drugs.
 In April, ICCR joined a coalition of onsumer and grassroots advocates, public health experts, healthcare providers and clinical researchers across the country, in applauding via an open letter, the bicameral introduction of The Improving Access to Affordable Prescription Drugs Act.